js-data/js-data/README.md

     return user.destroy()
   })
   .then(function () {
-    // The user instance no longer stored in UserCollection console.log(Users.get(1)) // undefined
+    // The user instance no longer stored in Users console.log(Users.get(1)) // undefined
   })
 ```

 ## Background

-Most ORMs/ODMs only work with a single datastore.
-Even when written in
+Most ORMs/ODMs only work with a single datastore, most JavaScript ORMs only work
-JavaScript, most ORMs/ODMs only work in Node.js _or_ the Browser.
-Wouldn't it be
+in Node.js _or_ the Browser.
+Wouldn't it be nice if you could use the same
-nice if you could use the same ORM/ODM on the client as you do on the backend?
+ORM/ODM on the client as you do on the backend?
+Wouldn't it be nice if you could
-Wouldn't it be nice if you could switch databases without having to switch out
+switch databases without having to switch out your data layer code?
+Enter
-your data layer?
-Enter __JSData__.
+__JSData__.

 Originally inspired by the desire to have something like [Ember Data][ember]
 that worked in Angular.js and other frameworks, JSData was created.
 Turns out,